hagarbi/AndroidStore/README.md

 ---
 The SOOMLA Project is a series of open-source projects that aims to help game developers get better in-app purchasing stores for their games.
 The open-source platform-specific projects include everything a game developer needs, from storage of virtual items to purchasing mechanisms with the various devices' native stores.
 As and optional (an currently experimental) part of our open-source projects you also get the store's layout which you can customize with your own game's assets.

-* All you need to do is let it know your specific game's assets and you're good to go.
-* and its submodules (notice the '--recursive' that clones submodules)

 SOOMLA-Android-Store
 ---
 The Android store is a Java project that works seamlessly with Google Play's in-app purchasing API.